colinpannikkat/garisom/README.md

 ## Basic usage instructions:

 First, fork the repository to your own account.
-If you don't have a github account, just download the repository.
+If you don't have a Github account, just download the repository.
 Provide plant and site traits through the parameters file, then supply hourly weather data to drive model.
 The model will expect these files to be located in the current working directory.
 See the included examples and the details below for formatting and units.
 These example files contain all inputs necessary to test-run the model immediately after building.

 __a)__ To run, build and execute the model program (no command line arguments -- runs from files in the working directory).
 Building requires C++17, GNU example: